What is Asbestos:

 Industries that uses asbestos:

-There are so many industries that use asbestos on a regular basis and the workers are at high risk and exposed to the deadly minerals.
+There are so many industries that use these minerals on regular basis, and workers are at high risk and exposed to this deadly minerals.

-Asbestos is a great electric insulator.
-This is the reason most of the powerplant uses it.
+Power plants: This is a great electric insulator.
+This is the reason most power plants use asbestos in their builds.

-Asbestos cement, floor tiles filler, roof sheeting, pipes, fireplace protective sheets, electric insulator are the most common asbestos products used in construction sites.
+Construction companies: Asbestos cement, floor tiles filler, roof sheeting, pipes, fireplace protective sheets, and electric insulators are the most common products which contain asbestos in construction sites.

-While building ships workers were very likely exposed to this toxic mineral.
-Fire proofing and electric insulation was the main area where asbestos was used widely.
+Shipyards: While building ships, workers were very likely exposed to this toxic mineral.
+Fire proofing and electric insulation was the main area where these particles were widely spread.

-In many places asbestos is used as a filler while installing tiles on the wall.
+Tile installation: In many places this was used as a filler while installing tiles on the wall.

-While removing asbestos from any construction sites they are at high risk of exposure.
+Asbestos removal companies: While removing such particles from any construction sites, people are at high risk of exposure.

-Medical studies proved that exposure to the asbestos and inhaling asbestos dust for a long period of time can be very dangerous and it can lead us to various health conditions.
+Medical studies proved that exposure towards or inhaling these dust for a long period of time can be very dangerous and can lead us to various health conditions.

-There are 4 types of cancer and other asbestos diseases that can result from the inhalation of asbestos.
+There are 4 types of cancer and other diseases that can result from the inhalation of asbestos.

-The only cause of this deadly cancer is asbestos.
-Inhaling asbestos for a long time can lead us to asbestosis and asbestosis gradually transforms into mesothelioma.
+Mesothelioma: These minerals are the only cause of this deadly cancer.
+Inhaling this for a long time can lead to asbestos is, which gradually transforms into mesothelioma.

-Laryngeal cancer affects the larynx that is our voice box.
-During the inhaling process asbestos dust and particles can get stuck in our larynx.
-If it get stuck for over a long period there is a high chance of developing cancer tissues.
+Laryngeal cancer: Laryngeal cancer affects the larynx, that is our voice box.
+During the process of inhaling these dust particles, they can get stuck incur throat.
+If it gets stuck and builds up over a long period of time, there is a high chance of developing cancer tissues.

-There are several non cancerous diseases that can happen if an individual is exposed to asbestos for a long period of time.
+Other related diseases: There are several non-cancerous diseases that can occur if an individual is exposed to asbestos for long periods.

-Asbestosis is a type of inflammation in the lung tissues.
-It can happen if the asbestos particles are stuck in the lung tissues for a long time.
+Asbestosis: This is a type of inflammation in the lung tissues.
+It can happen if these particles are stuck in the lung tissues for a long time.

-Pleurisy is also an inflammation that occurs in pleura.
-Inhaling asbestos can lead us to pleurisy.
+Pleurisy: Pleurisy is also an inflammation that occurs in pleura.
+Inhaling such materials can lead to pleurisy.

-After all these health hazards lots of countries are still using this deadly mineral in day to day business.
-On the other hand, lots of developed countries such as Australia, United Kingdom have completely stopped using Asbestos.
-There are regulations and laws to follow while dealing with asbestos.
+Despite all these potential health hazards, many countries are still using this deadly mineral is day to day business.
+On the other hand, lots of developed countries such as Australia and the United Kingdom have completely stopped using these.
+There are regulations and laws to follow while dealing with such minerals.